 The roots of Staffbase are in Germany.
 This means we're used to dealing with some of the strictest data security and protection laws in the world and we've built Staffbase and the organization around it to fully comply with these and other international regulations.
 We use very strict data security and data protection measures to protect the data of our customers.
 Sensitive production data is never migrated or used outside of the production network.

 - Hosting.
-Staffbase offers two hosting options that both provide state-of-the-art security measures and certifications (DIN ISO/IEC 27001, PCI-DSS, SSAE16/ISAE3402): Our US-based environment is hosted by Microsoft Azure and our EU-based environment is hosted by Profitbricks in Germany.
+Staffbase offers two hosting options that both provide state-of-the-art security measures and certifications (DIN ISO/IEC 27001): Our US-based environment is hosted by Microsoft Azure and our EU-based environment is hosted by IONOS in Germany.
 The usage of the Amazon Cloudfront Content Delivery Network (CDN) ensures high availability worldwide.
+You can find further information on our subprocessors here.

 - Technical platform.
 All connections to the Staffbase platform are secured via SSL.
 Any attempt to connect over HTTP is redirected to HTTPS.
 Only a small part of the infrastructure (REST API) is exposed to the public.
-The rest of the infrastructure is restricted to other servers within the infrastructure (private cloud).
-Only a specific group of senior staff members have access to the live infrastructure (protected by 2-factor authentication, VPN).
-We track all system activity and have special monitoring for suspicious activity.
-Our basic infrastructure parts (OS-level) leverage automatic updates for critical security patches.
+The rest of the infrastructure is restricted to other servers within the infrastructure.
+Only a specific group of staff members have access to the live infrastructure (protected by 2-factor authentication, VPN).
+We track all system activity and have special monitoring for suspicious activity (SIEM).

 9. How do you deal with support and maintenance during the run phase?